 - Valuables or anything else that you would mind having lost, wet, or broken.

-- Canyoneering: Your cell phone is unlikely to work.
-We recommend not bringing it on the actual trip.
+- Canyoneering: You are unlikely to have cell service on the trip.
+We recommend not bringing your cell phone on the actual trip.

 Participation Requirements